Saratoga Mineral Springs Legend & History

 Among the few naturally carbonated springs in the country, Saratoga water is rich in minerals... and fame!
 Did you know Disney World even has a Saratoga Springs Resort & Spa named for us?
 From ancient claims to modern marvels, learn what has made Saratoga Springs so popular through the centuries.

-Taking The Waters
+Taking the Waters

-Modern Day: 5 Reasons To Drink Saratoga Mineral Waters
+5 Reasons to Drink Saratoga Mineral Waters

 Share This!
 Our Infographic is meant to be shared, and you are welcome to do so.
 All we ask is that you credit us as the source with a link back to this page.

-Tasting The Waters
+Tasting the Waters

-Today there are approximately 21 mineral springs in Saratoga, located at various points throughout the city, each one varying slightly in its chemical makeup and flavor.
+Today there are 21 mineral springs in Saratoga, located at various points throughout the city, each one varying slightly in its chemical makeup and flavor.
 The springs also taste different depending on the season.

 Saratoga Water is also bottled (often recognized by its very distinctive dark blue glass bottle) and sold in local grocery stores and restaurants.
 For all the positive references made regarding the benefits of mineral water, first-time tasters are often a bit surprised.
 It tastes nothing like what comes out of your tap, and may be a bit disconcerting to the uninitiated!